CybermindDBS/ClockApi_SpringRest-SpringSecurity/README.md

 ---

 > ⚠️ **Important:**
-> Before running the application, make sure to configure your **Google OAuth 2.0 Client ID and Client Secret**
+> To make Google OAuth 2.0 Login to work, make sure to configure your **Google OAuth 2.0 Client ID and Client Secret**
 > in your `application.properties` file:
 >
 > ```properties